top of page

 WHAT DO I SUPPLY FOR MY DOG'S FIELD TRIP?

 We require all dogs to wear a harness so that they can be safely buckled into their bus seat.
-Harnesses should fit the dog snuggly to prevent them from being able to slip out of them.
-Feel free to send your dog in other attire such as coats or boots but keep in mind they may be lost or damaged as dogs play hard.
+Harnesses should have the option to clip a leash on dogs back.
+Harnesses should also fit the dog snuggly to prevent them from being able to slip out of them.
+We do not recommend step-in style harnesses as they are the easiest for a dog to slip free from.
+Feel free to send your dog in other attire such as coats or boots but keep in mind they may be lost or damaged as dogs play hard. *You can find our harness recommendation at these links below but any similiar harness will do.

 WILL MY DOG GET DIRTY?